shashikumar04433/DevOps-/Gitlab Installation and setup CICD/Gitlab CiCd using GitRunner on Windows.md

 #### Pre-Requirements:

                 Step1:
-                Install the Gitlab runner in windows using following link <https://docs.gitlab.com/runner/install/windows.html>
+                *  Install the Gitlab runner in windows using following link <https://docs.gitlab.com/runner/install/windows.html>

                 Step2:
-                Change the name of the folder as <gitlab-runner.exe>
+                * Change the name of the folder as <gitlab-runner.exe>

                 Step3:
-                Then run cmd as Administartor and copy the path of the gitlab runner and paste in cmd.
+                * Then run cmd as Administartor and copy the path of the gitlab runner and paste in cmd.

                 Step4:
+                * gitlab-runner.exe install
-                gitlab-runner.exe run
+                * gitlab-runner.exe run
+                * gitlab-runner.exe --version